ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/design.md

 all kernel developers to find crashes common across all versions, as well as specific to vendors/distributors.
-Provided they have enough server-side capacity to handle crash dumps from Chrome OS scale numbers of machines this is an option. kerneloops provides a user space process that runs at startup, prompts the user if they want to upload the kernel crash, and uploads an analyzed result.
+Provided they have enough server-side capacity to handle crash dumps from ChromeOS scale numbers of machines this is an option. kerneloops provides a user space process that runs at startup, prompts the user if they want to upload the kernel crash, and uploads an analyzed result.